CEMeNT-PSAAP/MCDC/docs/source/index.rst

 To Cite MC/DC
 =============

-If you use MC/DC and would like to provide proper attribution please cite our article in the Journal of Open Source software
+If you use MC/DC and would like to provide proper attribution, please consider citing the following articles (as appropriate):

 .. code-block:: bibtex